AndreasAugustin/actions-template-sync/README.md

 This feature will force delete files if those are deelted within the source repository.

-:warning: it is highly related to the `git_remote_pull_params` config parameter.
-It won't work with the default.
-You need to change this one e.g. to `git_remote_pull_params: --allow-unrelated-histories --strategy=recursive --no-edit`.
+:warning: it is highly related to the `git_remote_pull_params` config parameter and won't work with the default.
+You need to change the default one e.g. to `git_remote_pull_params: --allow-unrelated-histories --strategy=recursive --no-edit`.

 ## Troubleshooting